Burtson-Labs/bandit-engine/README.md

 What you get out of the box:

 - Vite + React project wired with `Chat`, `ChatModal`, and `ChatProvider`
-- Express gateway that proxies OpenAI or Ollama behind `/api`
+- Express gateway that proxies OpenAI, Azure OpenAI, Anthropic, xAI, or Ollama behind `/api`
+- Next.js App Router gateway scaffold (in `server/next-app/`) ready to copy into a Next project
 - Branding + persona config in `public/config.json`, ready for your logo or prompts

 Customize the output with options such as: